Circumcision: Filipino culture

 In the Philippines, circumcision is known as "tuli" and is generally viewed as a rite of passage.
 An overwhelming majority of Filipino men are circumcised.
 (Note: The most commonly-done procedure is in actuality not a circumcision but a dorsal slit, where no foreskin is actually removed.
 When the foreskin is removed, it is commonly known locally as a "German cut" in reference to the introduction of the modern surgical technique by the founder of plastic and reconstructive surgery, Johann Friedrich Dieffenbach.)
 Often this occurs in April and May, when Filipino boys are taken by their parents.
 The practice dates back to the arrival of Islam in 1450.
-Pressure to be circumcised is even in the language: one Tagalog profanity for 'uncircumcised' is supot, meaning 'coward' literally.
-A circumcised eight or ten year-old is no longer considered a boy and is given more adult roles in the family and society.
+Pressure to be circumcised is even in the language: one Tagalog profanity for "uncircumcised" is supot, meaning "coward".
+A circumcised eight- or ten-year-old is no longer considered a boy and is given more adult roles in the family and society.

 Regulations

-Worldwide, the large majority of polities do not have specific laws concerning the circumcision of males, with religious infant circumcision being legal in every country.
-A few countries have passed legislation on the procedure: Germany allows routine circumcision, while non-religious routine circumcision is illegal in South Africa and Sweden.
+Worldwide, most polities have no laws about circumcision of males, with religious infant circumcision legal in every country.
+A few countries have passed legislation on the procedure: Germany allows routine circumcision, while non-religious routine neonatal circumcision is regulated in South Africa and Sweden.
 No major medical organization recommends circumcising all males, and no major medical organization recommends banning the procedure.

 In the academic literature, there is general agreement among both supporters and opponents of the practice that an outright ban would be predominately ineffective and "harmful".
-A consensus to keep the procedure within the purview of medical professionals is found across all major medical organizations, who advise medical professionals to yield to some degree to parental preferences in their decision to agree to circumcise.
-The Royal Dutch Medical Association, which expresses some of the strongest opposition to routine neonatal circumcision, argues that while there are valid reasons for banning it, doing so could lead parents who insist on the procedure to turn to poorly trained practitioners instead of medical professionals.
+A consensus to keep the procedure within the purview of medical professionals is found across all major medical organizations, which advise medical professionals to yield to some degree to parental preferences in their decision to circumcise.
+The Royal Dutch Medical Association, which expresses some of the strongest opposition to routine neonatal circumcision, argues that while there are valid reasons for banning it, doing so could lead parents who insist on it to turn to poorly trained practitioners instead of medical professionals.

 During the 2010s, several right-wing nationalist parties prominently called for the banning of circumcision.
-Gressgård argued that politicians that supported Norway's proposed circumcision ban debated circumcision in a manner which constituted "ethnocentrism".
+Randi Gressgård, Researcher at the Centre for Women's and Gender Research (SKOK) at the University of Bergen, argued that politicians that supported Norway's proposed circumcision ban debated circumcision in a manner which constituted "ethnocentrism".